top of page

 mux4.pinout

 Finally, compile and prototype the MUX4 project.
-The summary report should indicate three times the number of logic cells used compared to the MUX2, as expected.
+The summary report should indicate a higher number of transistors used compared to the MUX2, as expected.
+However, this number is not three times greater because the Pitanga emulator performed optimizations, reducing the number of transistors.

 DESIGN SUMMARY REPORT